quicwg/base-drafts/draft-ietf-quic-transport.md

 communication between the endpoints, including packet and frame formats, relies on the two endpoints agreeing on a version.

 A QUIC connection begins with a client sending a handshake packet.
-The details of the handshake mechanisms are described in Section XX, but all of the initial packets sent from the client to the server MUST have the VERSION flag set, and MUST specify the version of the protocol being used.
+The details of the handshake mechanisms are described in {{handshake}}, but all of the initial packets sent from the client to the server MUST have the VERSION flag set, and MUST specify the version of the protocol being used.

 When the server receives a packet from a client with the VERSION flag set for a connection that has not yet been established, it compares the client's version